 Ngāti Apiaries produces native New Zealand honey which is harvested, tested, packed and verified in New Zealand.

-This product is available in four designs; Native Gold and Aotearoa in gold foil or pink
+This product is available in two designs; Native Gold and Aotearoa

-This multifloral honey is made in New Zealand with honey sourced from hives in the Northland and Taupo regions.
+This product is made in New Zealand with honey sourced from hives in the Northland and Taupo regions.

 The Northland (Māori: Te Tai Tokerau) region of New Zealand comprises of 3 main districts, the Far North, Kaipara and Whangarei, with 13,286 km2 total land area.

 Northland has a sub-tropical climate and is one of the warmest regions in New Zealand, allowing for long summers with parts receiving about 2000 hours of sunshine each year.
 The region is renowned for its coast lines, sparsely populated regions and is popular for local and international visitors.

 The Far North of New Zealand, has an environment rich in coastal landscapes and wild native flora.
 Combined with the subtropical climate there are favourable growing conditions for Mānuka and Kānuka trees.

 For Ngāti Apiaries, the “Far North is where we are born, this is where we live.”

 In New Zealand Māori mythology, ‘Io Matua Kore’ means the beginning of existence (energy, potential, the void, nothingness), which gave birth to Ranginui (Sky Father) and Papatuanuku (Mother Earth).
 They in turn gave birth to children such as Tangaroa (sea), Tane (forests and birds), Haumia (wild plants).
 These children created Te Tai Ao – (our precious natural forest environment) from which our bees harvest honey from.